IACS-cryo/Delineation-WG/D1/deliverable1.md

 ## Way forward

-The following are suggestions.
-We seek working groups and team member feedback.
+The following are sust suggestions, and we seek feedback from working groups and team members. **This is not yet a consensus document, nor a plan to be implemented!**

 ### Greenland